ambab-infotech/slidingcart/README.md

 If you do not see Sliding Cart Module, please clear your Magento Cache from your admin panel (System -> Cache Management OR terminal hard refresh on browser also clear browser cache).

-Support
-Visit www.ambab.com for support requests.
+Support visit www.ambab.com for support requests.